twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

     For example, Oh My Zsh may cache completions in `.oh-my-zsh/cache/completions/`, which should be added to your `.chezmoiignore` file.

+!!! warning

+    Do not use externals for large files or archives. chezmoi validates the exact contents of externals every time you run `chezmoi diff`, `chezmoi apply`, or `chezmoi verify`.
+For large externals, use a `run_once_` or `run_onchange_` script to unpack the archive or file once instead.

 ## Include a subdirectory with selected files from a URL

 Use `include` pattern filters to include only selected files from an archive